What is FCCLA?

 Career and Technical Education

 As a federally recognized Career and Technical Student Organization (CTSO), FCCLA plays a role in developing youth through classroom integration of FCCLA national programs, competitive events, and service learning projects.
 FCCLA partners with Career and Technical Education (CTE) instructors in

 middle schools and high schools to maintain high standards of education and demonstrate student

 leadership related to the mission and purposes that guide the organization.

 Family and Consumer Sciences Education

-FCCLA is directly linked to Family and Consumer Sciences (FACS) education through classroom instruction and chapter adviser involvement.
-FCCLA chapter advisers are licensed in FACS education or a related field.
+FCCLA is directly linked to Family and Consumer Sciences (FCS) education through classroom instruction and chapter adviser involvement.
+FCCLA chapter advisers are licensed in FCS education or a related field.
 National programs are chosen to align with and instruct students in FACS education standards.
-Through classroom activities, competitive events, and service learning projects, chapter advisers and student member demonstrate the importance of FACS education, with FCCLA integrated seamlessly into the curriculum and life of the FACS classroom.
+Through classroom activities, competitive events, and service learning projects, chapter advisers and student member demonstrate the importance of FCS education, with FCCLA integrated seamlessly into the curriculum and life of the FCS classroom.
 By becoming in engaged in student-directed projects, FCCLA members address real situations that affect real people: their peers, families, and communities.

 Personal growth and leadership development are at the forefront of the FCCLA mission.
 By completing